mecha-cms/x.panel/README.md

 ### 2.2.0

- - **TODO:** AJAX system that allows other JavaScript extensions to listen to the AJAX load event.
+ - **TODO:** AJAX system that allows other JavaScript extensions to listen to the AJAX loading and loaded events.
+ - Fixed bug where users could not save the file content properly due to the automatic string evaluation by the `e` function.

 ### 2.1.6